Counts of galaxy clusters as cosmological probes: the impact of baryonic physics: Cosmological parameters

 The situation markedly improves by considering additional information on $f_{\rm b}$ extracted from multi-wavelength studies of a small subset of galaxy clusters.
-To show this, we randomly select $30$ clusters out of the full sample and imagine that the baryonic fraction of their mass content has been measured with 10 per cent precision (case IV).
+To show this, we randomly select $30$ clusters out of the full sample and imagine that the baryonic fraction of their mass content has been measured with $10\%$ precision in an unbiased way (case IV).
 We then build new Markov chains assuming that the information from the measurement of the baryon fraction is independent of the cluster counts.
 The resulting estimates for $\Omega_{\rm m}$ and $\sigma_{8}$ are unbiased and errorbars small as expected from experiments for ``precision cosmology''.
-In this case, the parameters of the scaling relation $P(f_{\rm b}|M_{\rm tot})$ are also recovered to good accuracy, namely (to 68.3 per cent credibility), $A=0.72\pm 0.01$, $B=0.09\pm 0.01$ and $\sigma_{\rm b}=4.5^{+3.8}_{-3.1}\times 10^{-3}$.
+In this case, the parameters of the scaling relation $P(f_{\rm b}|M_{\rm tot})$ are also recovered to good accuracy, namely (to $68.3\%$ credibility), $A=0.74\pm 0.01$, $B=0.09\pm 0.01$ and $\sigma_{\rm b}=4.5^{+3.8}_{-3.1}\times 10^{-3}$.

 Finally, we consider the ideal case in which the scaling relation $P(f_{\rm b}|M_{\rm tot})$ is perfectly known from independent data (case V, not shown in Fig.~\ref{post}).
 This allows us to conclude that case IV gives cosmological constraints which are nearly optimal.